 All final decisions related to the IHP are the responsibility of the provost.

-- October 2019-February 2020: Deans work with faculty to identify needs and generate ideas for faculty searches.
+- November 2020 – February 2021: Deans work with faculty to identify needs and generate ideas for faculty searches.
 Questions about internal school or college IHP processes should be directed to the respective dean’s office.

-- (Currently Delayed: New Dates Pending): Provost drafts proposed plan, discusses with Deans Council and Provost’s Faculty Hiring Advisory Committee, reviews** proposed plan for potential diversity impacts, finalizes IHP.
+- March - April 2021: Provost drafts proposed plan, discusses with Deans Council and Provost’s Faculty Hiring Advisory Committee, reviews** proposed plan for potential diversity impacts, finalizes IHP.

-** Diversity Portfolio Analysis of the draft IHP will be conducted by a subset of the Active Recruitment Team, including faculty representatives and representatives from the Office of the Provost and the Division of Equity and Inclusion.
+** Diversity Portfolio Analysis of the draft IHP will be conducted by a team convened by the Office of the Provost and the Division of Equity and Inclusion.

-In addition, the Office of the Provost will host an opportunity for the deans to discuss collaborations across the IHP (planned for January 2020).
+In addition, the Office of the Provost will host an opportunity for the deans to discuss collaborations across the IHP (approximately January 2021).

 The IHP process will prioritize proposals that best fit the institution’s long-term goals.
 With that in mind: